Emanuele Castorina joined the University of Milan as an Assistant Professor in 2020.

 Prior to joining UniMi he was a research fellow at the Berkeley Center for Cosmological Physics and at the CERN-Theory Department.

 contact: [my first name dot last name] [at] [unimi] [dot] [it]

 I’m a theorist and phenomenologist working on Cosmology.
 My main focus is on extracting information about the fundamental properties of the Universe using Large Scale Structure and CMB data.

-More recently, my research has focused on the study of the possible signatures that Primordial Non Guassianities generated during inflation, and Dark Matter models would leave in the distribution of galaxies at late times, and in developing the necessary tools to interpret these data.
+More recently, my research has focused on the study of the possible signatures that Primordial Non Guassianities, generated during inflation, and Dark Matter models, beyond the standard cold dark matter scenario, would leave in the distribution of galaxies at late times, and in developing the necessary tools to constrain these models using data.